-Students enrolled in the Advanced Certificate track in CHRP may also pursue a master's degree in the College of Nursing with a concentration in nurse-midwifery.
-The degree is awarded upon successful completion of the Advanced Certificate plus an additional 20 credits, which comprise the nursing master's component.
-The Advanced Certificate by CHRP and the graduate degree is awarded by the College of Nursing (CON).
+Students enrolled in the Advanced Certificate track in SOHP may also pursue a Master's degree in the College of Nursing with a concentration in Nurse-Midwifery.
+The degree is awarded upon successful completion of the Advanced Certificate plus a minimum of an additional 20 credits, which comprise the Nursing Master's component.
+The Advanced Certificate is awarded by SOHP and the College of Nursing (CON) awards the graduate degree.